genomic-medicine-sweden/meta-val/README.md

 3. **Extract reads**

-   - Extract the reads classified as viruses based on the identified TaxIDs.
+   - Extract the reads classified as viruses based on a list of identified TaxIDs.

 4. **de-novo assembly**